 Storage

-Since the glaze has dairy, keep these scones stored in an airtight container in the fridge for up to 5 days.
-If you don't glaze them right away, they can be stored at room temperature for up to 3 days.
+Since the glaze contains yogurt, store scones in an airtight container in the fridge for up to 5 days.
+If you don't glaze them right away, they can be stored at room temperature for up to 3 days and glazed when ready to eat.

 Freeze baked scones on a baking sheet until solid, then transfer to a freezer bag or freezer safe container for up to 3 months.
 Thaw frozen scones in the fridge and warm in the oven on a low temperature when ready to eat.